karimiborna/regularized-regression-project/README.md

 # regularized-regression-project
-final project for Linear Regression Analysis.
+Final project for Fall 2025 Linear Regression Analysis.

 # Regularized Regression Dashboard

 This project is an interactive dashboard built with [Plotly Dash](https://dash.plotly.com/) to demonstrate the concepts of **Ridge** and **Lasso** regression.

 It was developed as part of a master's-level course in data science and serves as both an educational tool and a project deliverable.

 ---